-Graduated Cylinders are available in glass or plastic.
-Our variety of sizes can meet all your laboratory needs.
+Graduated Cylinders are available in either glass or plastic.
+Our variety of sizes is meant to meet all your laboratory needs.
 Available in sizes ranging from 10ml to 2,000ml.
-Single-scale graduations from 0.2 to 20ml etched on the cylinders allow precise measurement of liquids.
+Single-scale graduations from 0.2ml to 20ml etched on the cylinders allow precise measurement of liquids.
 Cylinders are roll-resistant and reusable.

-Many laboratory chemicals are liquid solutions that must be used in precise amounts, so they must be measured accurately.
-The long length and narrow width of the cylinders allows for more accurate measurements compared to beakers or other laboratory glassware.
+Many laboratory chemicals are liquid solutions that must be used in precise amounts, as such, they must be measured accurately.
+The long length and narrow width of the cylinders allow for more accurate measurements compared to those of beakers or other labware.

 Yes, although the glass models, which are made of borosilicate glass, can take more heat than the plastic cylinders.
 Borosilicate glass cylinders can withstand temperatures of 329°F (165°C) and are also resistant to thermal shock.
-Polymethypentene (PMP) plastic cylinders can resist heat to 275°F (135 °C).
+Polymethypentene (PMP) plastic cylinders can resist heat up to 275°F (135 °C).

-The most obvious difference between a beaker and the cylinder is shape; beakers are larger with a wider-shape while the cylinders typically have a smaller capacity and are shaped taller and narrower.
-Gilson’s glass beakers range in size from 50 to 1,000ml and the stainless steel beakers range from 500ml to 12qt.
+The most obvious difference between a beaker and a cylinder shapes beakers are larger with a wider shape while cylinders typically have a smaller capacity and are shaped taller and narrower.
+Gilson’s glass beakers range in size from 50 to 1,000ml, and the stainless steel beakers range from 500ml to 12qt.
 Markings on a beaker are not precise and are designed more for estimation rather than obtaining a precise measurement.
 The graduated cylinder offers a higher level of precision and accuracy.

-A Graduated cylinder is used routinely for measuring volume and is considered more accurate than a beaker because of the permanently-marked incremental graduations incorporated in the clear cylinder.
-A beaker has approximate graduations and could be made of glass or metal such as stainless steel, which makes accurate measurements difficult to obtain.
-The accuracy of a graduated cylinder is higher because the graduations on the cylinder make it easier to more precisely fill, pour, measure and read the amount of liquid contained within.
-Ensuring accuracy in measurement of liquid within a graduated cylinder requires that the cylinder be placed on a flat surface and at eye level.
+A graduated cylinder is used routinely for measuring volume and is considered more accurate than a beaker because of the permanently marked incremental graduations incorporated in the clear cylinder.
+A beaker has approximate graduations and could be made of glass or metal, such as stainless steel, which makes accurate measurements difficult to obtain.
+The accuracy of a graduated cylinder is higher because the graduations on the cylinder make it easier to precisely fill, pour, measure, and read the amount of liquid contained within.
+Ensuring accuracy in the measurement of liquid within a graduated cylinder requires that the cylinder be placed on a flat surface and at eye level.

-It should be noted, however, that when 100% accuracy and absolute precision is required; e.g., in laboratory testing to an ASTM or AASHTO standard, a Volumetric Flask is your best choice.
+It should be noted, however, that when 100% accuracy and absolute precision are required, e.g., in laboratory testing to an ASTM or AASHTO standard, a Volumetric Flask is your best choice.